Of model completeness and algebraic groups: Homomorphism between rational points of algebraic groups

+In particular, $\dim(H)=\dim(G)$ implies that $G_1=G_0=G$, hence the image of $\alpha$ is Zariski dense which is Item $(2)$. \end{proof} \begin{remark} \begin{enumerate} \item The algebraic group $G_0$ appearing in the statement of Proposition \ref{mainlemma} need not be simple, for example let us consider: where $g\mapsto \bar{g}$ is the complex conjugation.

-We will need some results about homomorphisms between rational points of products of simple group schemes. \begin{theorem} Let $G_1,G_2$ be simply connected simple group schemes defined over $\Zz$ and $L_1,L_2,M_1,M_2$ be infinite fields.
-Assume that
+\item By the Chevalley's structure theorem, we could have dropped the linearity assumption on $G$. \end{enumerate} \end{remark} We will need a result about homomorphisms between rational points of products of simple group schemes. \begin{theorem} Let $S_i,T_i$ be simply connected simple and split group schemes defined over infinite fields $L,M$ respectively such that $\dim(S_i)=\dim(T_i)$ ($i=1,\ldots,l$).
+Let $N$ be an algebraic subgroup of $Z(T_1\times \ldots \times T_l)$, $H:=(T_1\times \ldots \times T_l)/N$ and